Particular/docs.particular.net/samples/ravendb/simple/sample_config-description_raven_[6,).partial.md

-Configure the endpoint to use RavenDB persistence.
-The `Url` may need to be changed to match the database in use.

 1. In the RavenDB studio, create a database named `RavenSimpleSample`.
+RavenDB does not create the database automatically.
 2. Configure the endpoint to use RavenDB persistence.
 The URL in the `Urls` collection may need to be changed to match the database host/port in use.